Bent's rule: Bond angles: VSEPR Theory and Bent's Rule

+The table above demonstrates the differences between VSEPR theory predicted bond angles and their real-world angles.
+According to VSEPR theory, diethyl ether, methanol, water and oxygen difluoride should all have a bond angle of 109.5o.
+Using VSEPR theory, all these molecules should have the same bond angle because they have the same "bent" shape.
+Yet, clearly the bond angles between all these molecules deviate from their ideal geometries in different ways.
+Bent's rule can help elucidate these apparent discrepancies.
+Electronegative substituents will have more p character.
+Bond angle has a proportional relationship with s character and an inverse relationship with p character.
+Thus, as substituents become more electronegative, the bond angle of the molecule should decrease.
+Dimethyl ether, methanol, water and oxygen difluoride follow this trend as expected (as is shown in the table above).
+Two methyl groups are the substituents attached to the central oxygen in diethyl ether.
+Because the two methyl groups are electropositive, greater s character will be observed and the real bond angle is larger than the ideal bond angle of 109.5o.
+Methanol has one electropositive methyl substituent and one electronegative hydrogen substituent.
+Hence, less s character is observed than dimethyl ether.
+When there are two hydrogen substituent groups, the angle is decreased even further with the increase in electronegativity and p character.
+Finally, when both hydrogen substituents are replaced with fluorine in oxygen difluoride, there is another decrease in the bond angle.
+Fluorine is highly electronegative, resulting in this significant decrease in bond angle.

 In predicting the bond angle of water, Bent's rule suggests that hybrid orbitals with more s character should be directed towards the lone pairs, while that leaves orbitals with more p character directed towards the hydrogens, resulting in deviation from idealized O(sp3) hybrid orbitals with 25% s character and 75% p character.
 In the case of water, with its 104.5° HOH angle, the OH bonding orbitals are constructed from O(~sp4.0) orbitals (~20% s, ~80% p), while the lone pairs consist of O(~sp2.3) orbitals (~30% s, ~70% p).
 As discussed in the justification above, the lone pairs behave as very electropositive substituents and have excess s character.
 As a result, the bonding electrons have increased p character.
 This increased p character in those orbitals decreases the bond angle between them to less than the tetrahedral 109.5°.
 The same logic can be applied to ammonia (107.0° HNH bond angle, with three N(~sp3.4 or 23% s) bonding orbitals and one N(~sp2.1 or 32% s) lone pair), the other canonical example of this phenomenon.

 The same trend holds for nitrogen containing compounds.
 Against the expectations of VSEPR theory but consistent with Bent's rule, the bond angles of ammonia (NH3) and nitrogen trifluoride (NF3) are 107° and 102°, respectively.